Guernsey Welfare Service

 Description Aims and Objectives

 The Guernsey Welfare Service has been in existence since 1896 and since that time has provided very welcome assistance to many generations of Guernsey people.
-The primary aims of the Guernsey Welfare Service is to help people on low incomes, primarily by:
+The primary aim of the Guernsey Welfare Service is to help people on low incomes, primarily by:

-- To provide help to the poor and needy generally, but in particular to mothers and children.
-Help is given in the form of food bank items and vouchers for essential items, eg food, heating, children's items (but not cash)
+- Welfare Office - To provide help to those struggling financially generally, but in particular to families with dependent children.
+Help is given in the form of food bank items and vouchers for essential items, eg food, heating, children's items (but not cash).

-- The operation of Guernsey Linking Lives, a befriending service for isolated older adults, helping to combat social isolation in Guernsey.
+- Guernsey Linking Lives - a befriending service for isolated older adults, helping to combat social isolation in Guernsey.

 The Guernsey Welfare Service is not an agency of the States of Guernsey, although the States does provide an annual grant to cover specific expenditures.